Athletics at the 1912 Summer Olympics – Men's marathon

 The men's marathon was a track and field athletics event held as part of the athletics at the 1912 Summer Olympics programme.
 The distance used was 40.2 kilometres, nearly 2 full kilometres shorter than that used in 1908 and since 1924.
 The competition was held on Sunday, July 14, 1912.
 95 runners entered, but only 68 runners (from 19 nations) competed.
 NOCs could enter up to 12 athletes.
 With conditions described as "very hot", only 36 of the 68 competitors finished.
 The event was won by Ken McArthur of South Africa, the nation's first Olympic marathon victory.

-This event also saw the first Olympic fatality, as Francisco Lázaro collapsed during the race, and died in hospital the next morning, while another runner, Shizo Kanakuri, went missing: Kanakuri had dropped out of the race and returned home to Japan without notifying race officials.
+This event also saw the first Olympic fatality, as Francisco Lázaro collapsed during the race, and died in hospital the next morning, while another runner, Shizo Kanakuri, went missing: Kanakuri had dropped out of the race due to exhaustion and dehydration and returned home to Japan without notifying race officials.
+He was taken care of by a local family, and eventually returned to finish the Marathon on scene in 1967, at age 77.
+The descendants of the Swedish family were invited by a Japanese TV team to the stadium in 2012 to commemorate the incident, cited in Sweden as the "missing Japanese" and "the longest Marathon ever".

 Background

 This was the fifth appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 The field was strong.
 Sweden and the United States each entered full 12-man teams; the American team included 1911 Boston Marathon winner Clarence DeMar, 1912 Boston winner Michael J. Ryan, and 1908 Olympic bronze medalist Joseph Forshaw.
 Great Britain had 1909 Polytechnic winner Henry Barrett and 6 of the 8 finishers in the 1912 Polytechnic.
 Canada sent the winner of that 1912 Polytechnic, James Corkery.
 South Africa had the runner-up, Christian Gitsham, as well as Ken McArthur, who had won three marathons in South Africa.

 Japan, Norway, Portugal, and Serbia each made their first appearance in Olympic marathons.
 The United States made its fifth appearance, the only nation to have competed in each Olympic marathon to that point.